anbengts/laleitetestrep/GitHub/template-deliveryguide.md

 ```
 Hello [CUSTOMER/NAME],

-Followng our session, please find below some additional information on the topics we covered.
+Following our session, please find below some additional information on the topics we covered.

 [FastTrack for Azure - GitHub - POCs and Reference Resources](https://github.com/Azure/FastTrackForAzure)
 [FastTrack for Azure - GitHub - DELIVERY NAME](DELIVERY PUBLIC GITHUB PAGE)